 - 1 tsp brown sugar

-- 1 tsp Aleppo chili flakes
+- 1 tsp Aleppo chili flakes or ½ tsp regular chili powder

 Instructions

 - Measure half of the water (500ml) and add to a small pot with the salt and the bay leaf for the brine.
 Bring to a boil.
-Make sure all the salt is dissolved.
+Make sure all of the salt is dissolved.
 Let this cool.

 - Once the brine is cool, add the ribs and use a small plate to hold them into the solution.
-Cover with plastic wrap and let sit overnight or at least 6 hours.
+Cover with plastic wrap and let sit overnight or for at least 6 hours.

 - Now get that BBQ fired up!
 While you are waiting for the grill to heat up make the spice seasoning.
 Get a brush, bbq sauce and the softened butter ready.